 TCAC Opportunity Area: This analysis estimates the number of units in each TCAC opportunity area, including racially/ethnically concentrated areas of poverty.
 Generally, the sites inventory adds more housing in moderate and higher resource areas and avoids concentration of lower income units in high-segregation and poverty areas, consistent with direction to affirmatively further fair housing.
 As shown in Table D-10, the sites inventory adds most units to High Segregation/Poverty, Low, and Moderate TCAC areas, which is consistent with the bulk of developable area in Oakland being classified as Low and Moderate opportunity (see Table C-22 in Appendix C for more information).
-The inventory avoids concentrating lower income units in areas of high segregation and poverty, while also providing additional homes affordable to these incomes.
-Approximately 62 percent of units added in high resource areas are affordable to lower and moderate incomes; however, less than a third of units are affordable to lower and moderate incomes in highest resource tracts.
+The inventory avoids concentrating lower income units in areas of high segregation and poverty, while also providing additional homes affordable to these incomes; however, a little less than a third of units are affordable to lower and moderate incomes; however, a little less than a third of units are affordable to lower and moderate incomes; however, a little less than a third of units are affordable to lower and moderate incomes; however, a little less than a third of units are affordable to lower and moderate incomes; however, a little less than a third of units are affordable to lower and moderate incomes in high est resource tracts.
 This is due to significant environmental constraints, including wildfire hazard, that limit siting of lower income sites in these areas.
 However, the Housing Action Plan also includes a number of policies and actions to increase housing in higher opportunity areas.
 In particular, the Affordable Housing Overlay Zone action would create much broader opportunities for the construction of affordable housing in high resource areas, even if the underlying zoning would impose density maximums that limit the feasibility of affordable housing development.

-24 This analysis does not reflect the 90 percent capacity modifier on "other potential projects" as described in Appendix C as the modifier is not site-specific; however, the percentage remains proportional.
+&lt;sup>24 This analysis does not reflect the 90 percent capacity modifier on "other potential projects" as described in Appendix C as the modifier is not site-specific; however, the percentage remains proportional.